harmslab/were-anc-less-specific/README.md

    rm -f tmp
    ```

-2. Cluster all sequences using dbscan.
+2. Cluster all sequences by Hamming distance using dbscan.
 In the manuscript, we used a neighborhood value (epsilon) equal to one, meaning the algorithm only looks one amino acid step away when constructing the clusters.
 We also set the minimum cluster size to 2.
-The following call will reproduce this for hA5.
+The following call will reproduce this for hA5 replicate 1.

    ```
-   hops_cluster hA5_1_all-seq.txt -s 2 -e 1 -o hA5_1.cluster
+   hops_cluster hA5_1_all-seq.txt -s 2 -e 1 -d simple -o hA5_1.cluster
    ```

 #### 3. Measure the enrichment of sequences with and without competitor